davekinkead/odesk-pdf-to-markdown/markdown/2014-05-01-professional-ethics-and-the-philosophers.md

 ---
 layout: post
-title:  professional ethics and the philosophers
+title:  Professional ethics and the philosophers
 date:   1 May 2014
 author: Alan Tapper and Stephan Millet
 categories: australian-ethics